 So producers see only the relative price of a to l but choose optimally; consumers see the relative price and also consume optimally.
-Lecture 2 up to here

 Consumer Choice and Fees/Taxes

 There may be cases where policymakers are reluctant to impose fees for worry about the distributional impacts.
 For example, water pricing may lead to more efficient outcomes but this could lead to the poorest people suddenly facing a steep price hike for a necessary good.
 A gas tax, carbon emissions permits, and other programs all have this feature.